 My last organisational tip is to keep all your cables, chargers and small electrical items organised with something like the brilliant Cable Management 10 from Think Tank Photo.
-Any small case will work, such as a zip-up pencil case, but the Cable Management 10 is particularly durable, and comes with cable ties to prevent things getting tangled inside the case – read my review to learn more.
+Any small case will work, such as a zip-up pencil case, but the Cable Management 10 is particularly durable, and comes with cable ties to prevent things getting tangled inside the case.
 I was constantly losing cables, especially my phone charger, inside my backpack, so this is a great way to keep everything in one place – and stop it getting damaged.

 Things I Never Used

 Just to give you an idea of things that seem important, but actually aren’t, here’s a list of things I took on my five-month trip to South America, and wish I left at home.

 - Nail polish and remover (which I threw away after a few weeks).